I2VControl: Disentangled and Unified Video Motion Synthesis Control: Related Work

 \subsection{Image to Video Synthesis}

-Unlike text-to-video (T2V) generation, image-to-video (I2V) generation leverages a static image to define the semantic content while using text prompts to specify and control the motion dynamics within the generated videos.
-Several approaches have been proposed to maintain the visual fidelity of the original image while introducing realistic and contextually appropriate motion.
-Most straightforwardly, VideoCrafter1 \cite{chen2023videocrafter1} integrated CLIP embeddings of the static image into DPMs through a dual cross-attention layer akin to IP-Adapter \cite{chen2023videocrafter1}.
-Meanwhile, I2V-Adapter \cite{guo2024i2v} advanced this technique by establishing interactions between the given image and the subsequent noisy frames via a cross-frame attention mechanism.
-Notably, Animate Anyone \cite{hu2024animate} pointed out the loss of fine-grained detail information in CLIP embeddings and creatively adopts an identical network to the DPMs for image condition injection.
-In contrast, DreamVideo \cite{wei2024dreamvideo} attempted to achieve high-fidelity image-to-video generation by a ControlNet-like structure.
-Besides, SEINE \cite{chen2023seine}, PixelDance \cite{zeng2024make}, and PIA \cite{zhang2024pia} have independently opted to expand the input channels of DPMs for injecting image information through concatenating the additional image latent with the initial noisy latents, which can better maintain the detail fidelity theoretically and practically.
-Moreover, several works \cite{xing2023dynamicrafter, zhang2023i2vgen, blattmann2023stable} combined various image condition injection approaches to achieve more fine-grained detail control.
+Image-to-video (I2V) generation converts static images into videos.
+VideoCrafter1~\cite{chen2023videocrafter1} used a dual cross-attention layer to integrate CLIP embeddings of images in DPM.
+I2V-Adapter~\cite{guo2024i2v} built on this approach by facilitating interactions between the initial image and noisy frames via cross-frame attention.
+Animate Anyone~\cite{hu2024animate} addressed the loss of detail in CLIP embeddings by using a network identical to DPMs for image condition injection.
+DreamVideo~\cite{wei2024dreamvideo} used a ControlNet-like structure for high-fidelity outcomes.
+Additionally, SEINE~\cite{chen2023seine}, PixelDance~\cite{zeng2024make}, and PIA~\cite{zhang2024pia} expanded DPM input channels by combining image latents with noisy latents to preserve details.
+DynamicRafter~\cite{xing2023dynamicrafter}, I2VGen-XL~\cite{zhang2023i2vgen}, and SVD~\cite{blattmann2023stable} mixed various image condition injection techniques to handle precise details.